Cloud-native transformation for Cloud Foundry workloads

 Using a combination of different public cloud providers for diverse staging needs?
 Is your infrastructure a hybrid one?
 Have strict compliance requirements around on-prem servers?
 Running clusters on the edge?
 No problem!
 Korifi can help deploy apps to any permutation of infrastructure types.
 This allows app developers to deploy on any remote environments with ease.

-Korifi builds upon Kubernetes Hierarchical Namespaces and uses it to mimic the robust Cloud Foundry paradigm of orgs and spaces.
-This also extends to the RBAC that is native to the Kubernetes clusters and combines it with that of CF. Together, the two provide a foundation for multi-tenancy that is resilient and secure.
+Korifi utilizes Kubernetes RBAC and CRDs to mimic the robust Cloud Foundry paradigm of orgs and spaces.
+Together, the two provide a foundation for multi-tenancy that is resilient and secure.

 Korifi preserves the classic Cloud Foundry experience of being able to deploy apps written in any language or framework with a single cf push command.
 It further enhances the app developer experience by using Paketo buildpacks to deploy apps as OCI-compatible containers.
 App developers no longer have to wrangle with complex YAML or dockerfiles for containerized deployments to Kubernetes.